www.weldreality.com.

 yard management would do well to compare themselves with the way an efficient

 ship or submarine is run.
-A captain or engineer on these vessels typically can
+A good captain or engineer on these vessels typically can

 operate or take apart anything on a ship.
 I am not suggesting that this radical,

 description.
-I am suggesting that today we need a compromise in which both managers and engineers show
+I am suggesting that today we need a compromise in which managers, engineers and supervisors show

-more interest in their equipment that generates their profits and examine the requirements for Best Weld
+more interest in their equipment and processes that generates their profits, and without question they need to examine the requirements for the implementation of Best Weld

 Practices and Weld Process Controls.